 Disturbance analyses

-Disturbance chronologies were built using tree-ring width to identify abrupt and sustained increases (release events from competition) or decreases (supressions) in radial growth (Nowacki and Abrams 1997) as indirect estimates of possible disturbance events (e.g. logging, drought-induced neighbor mortality) in the past.
+Disturbance chronologies were built using tree-ring width to identify abrupt and sustained increases (release events from competition) or decreases (suppressions) in radial growth (Nowacki and Abrams 1997) as indirect estimates of possible disturbance events (e.g. logging, drought-induced neighbor mortality) in the past.
 Growth changes (GC) were calculated for the individual tree-ring series using a 10-year running window as either positive (PGC) or negative (NGC) growth changes: %GC=(M1-M2)/M2×100, where M1 is the preceding 10-year median and M2 is the subsequent 10-year median (Rubino and McCarthy 2004).

 Site-disturbance chronologies were constructed by annually averaging the individual disturbance series.
-To separate growth peaks caused by disturbance events and expressing stand-wise disturbances from those by climate, we considered a threshold of 50% of GC and more than 50% of the individual trees displaying the same growth changes (e.g. Gea-Izquierdo and Cañellas 2014).
+To separate growth peaks caused by disturbance events and expressing stand-wise disturbances from those caused by climate, we considered a threshold of 50% of GC and more than 50% of the individual trees displaying the same growth changes (e.g. Gea-Izquierdo and Cañellas 2014).
 In addition, the history of the forest and management of our sampling sites was inferred from a detailed analysis of historical land-use changes.
 For this, existing historical documents were exhaustively reviewed to compile information on socio-economical activities affecting the forests being studied (Table S4).
 We reviewed several documentary sources: historical documents and maps; detailed mining reports; official information on recent wildfires events and forest-management practices; livestock farming; traditional irrigation channels; and studies concerning the socioeconomic dynamics of forests on Sierra Nevada at different scales (see Table S4 for references).

 Assessing ecosystem and tree individual resilience to drought

 To evaluate the effects of drought events on ecosystem resilience (using greenness data) and individual tree resilience (using BAI data), we used resilience indices proposed by Lloret and others (2011).
-The Resistance index estimated as the ratio between performance during and before the disturbance (Rt=Drought/PreDrought) quantifies the severity of the impact of the disturbance in the year it occurred.
-The Recovery index, computed as the ratio between performance after and during disturbance (Rc=PostDrought/Drought), represents the ability to recover from disturbance relative to its severity.
-Finally, the Resilience index (Rs=PostDrought/PreDrought) is the capacity to reach pre-disturbance performance levels.
+The Resistance index estimated as the ratio between performance during and before the disturbance (Rt=Drought:PreDrought) quantifies the severity of the impact of the disturbance in the year it occurred.
+The Recovery index, computed as the ratio between performance after and during disturbance (Rc=PostDrought:Drought), represents the ability to recover from disturbance relative to its severity.
+Finally, the Resilience index (Rs=PostDrought:PreDrought) is the capacity to reach pre-disturbance performance levels.
 The values of these indices were computed for tree growth (BAI) and greenness (EVI mean) during each drought event.
 The predrought and postdrought values of each target variable (i.e. BAI or EVI) were computed as the mean value over a period of three years before and after the drought event, respectively.
 A period of three years was chosen because we found similar results on comparing periods of two, three, and four years (Figure S3b), and this time period has been used in other studies (e.g. Gazol and others 2018).
 Resilience metrics for BAI data were additionally computed for the most severe drought events since 1940 (n = 8; Table S3) and compared with drought severity.

 Statistical analysis